JDBDT/jdbdt/src/site/markdown/Tutorial.md

 The `save(theDB)` call creates a database save-point, beginning a new database transaction.
-In symmetry, the `restore(theDB)` call rolls back any database changes made by the current transaction to the JDBDT save point.
+In symmetry, the `restore(theDB)` call rolls back any database changes made by the current transaction to the JDBDT save-point.
 Note also that, for portability reasons, only one save-point is maintained per database handle and that there must be exactly one call to `restore` per each call to `save`.